|The Charlestown story

 Frank Bleasdale went on to marry Nelle Bland and raise a family at 39 Adswood Lane West in Cale Green, working as an Architectural Draughtsman for Manchester Corporation; he died in 1926.The landlord by 1907 was John Royle, born in Oldham in 1853 assisted by his wife Jane Ann Royle and three of their grown-up daughters plus a live-in waiter.
 John and his family had previously run the 'Queens Hotel' at 324 Manchester Road, Gorton.

 In 1924, the licensee was John Collier, while 1934 and 1939 listings show Ezra Wainwright (b.1879) in charge with his wife Edith Wainwright.
 Ezra was son of a coal miner from Adlington, Cheshire, who had formerly worked as a coachman for a wealthy family in Cheadle Hulme.
-He lived until 1971.
+He reigned at the 'Jolly' for 27 years.

-The Jolly Sailor, under various owners and landlords, continued to serve the people of Davenport and Woodsmoor, helped by the fact that the main shopping area around Davenport station has never boasted a pub.
+The Jolly Sailor continued to serve the people of Davenport and Woodsmoor, helped by the fact that the main shopping area around Davenport station has never boasted a pub.
 David Alison, who lived in Davenport in the 1950s, recalls:

 'Back in the 1950's it proudly displayed a bright red neon sign thus: